ligato/docs/docs/plugins/vpp-plugins.md

 ### Proxy ARP

-Proxy ARP is a technique where a proxy device on a subnet answers ARP queries for an IP address of a host on a different network.
+Proxy ARP is a technique whereby a device on a subnet responds to ARP queries for the IP address of a host on a different network.
 Proxy ARP IP address ranges are defined via the respective binary API call.
 In addition, the desired interfaces must be enabled for the proxy ARP feature.

-The Proxy ARP model is defined in the [common L3 model][l3-model] file.
-It lays out a list of IP address ranges and another list of interfaces.
-Naturally, the interface must exist in order for it to be enabled for proxy ARP.
+The Proxy ARP model is contained within the [common L3 model][l3-model] file.
+It lays out a list of IP address ranges, and another for interfaces.
+The interface must exist in order for it to be enabled for proxy ARP.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for proxy ARP to the database ([key reference][key-reference]).
+**Proxy ARP Configuration Examples**

+**KV Data Store**

+Put the ARP data into an etcd data store using the [ARP entry key][key-reference].

-Example data:
+Example Data:
 ```json
 {
     "interfaces":[